usvacloud/usva/.github/README.md

 	DB_OWNER=$DB_OWNER \
 	make db-create

+# configure server
+cp config-example.toml config.toml
+$EDITOR config.toml

 # replace "dbownerpassword" with password you provided earlier on the createuser part
 DB_USERNAME=$DB_OWNER \
 	DB_PASSWORD=dbownerpassword \
 	make migrateup setup build run
 ```

+##### Following these steps, if database is located in the same machine, configure Usva as follows:

+- `database.user` has to be same as `DB_OWNER`
+- `database.password` has to be the same password you provided when you created the user
+- `database.host` has to be `"127.0.0.1"`
+- `database.port` has to be the same port where database is listening, default for PostgreSQL is  `5432`
+- `database.database` has to be same as `DB_OWNER`

 ### Server configuration